mcj-group/rusty-pbbs/README.md

 ## Example

-Let's, run parallel dedup for 10 rounds on an input.
+Run parallel dedup for 10 rounds on an input.
 ```bash
 $ /.../dedup -o outfile -a parhash -r 3 /path/to/input